ntop/ntopng/doc/src/alerts/available_recipients.rst

 .. figure:: ../img/telegram_alerts.png

-Script
+Shell Script
 ------

-Create the script you want to execute each time the alert is triggered and put it inside the directory :code:`/usr/share/ntopng/`.
+Create the script you want to execute each time the alert is triggered and put it inside the directory :code:`/usr/share/ntopng/scripts/shell/`.
 Then create the new Endpoint, selecting the script you just created.

 .. figure:: ../img/shell_endpoint.png